kolosovsky/book-notes/English Grammar in Use. 4th edition. Raymond Murphy/Notes/Articles and nouns.md

 > The sun is a star.

+##### we don't use the with by in many expressions to say how we do something or to say how somebody travels
+> You can contact me by phone.

+> Jess usually goes to work by bus.

 ##### just remember
 - **the cinema**, **the theatre**, **the radio**, **the sea**, **the internet**, **the environment** ...
 - **Platform 5**, **size 43**, **page 29**